python-adaptive/paper/paper.md

 ## Line simplification loss

 #### The line simplification loss is based on an inverse Visvalingam’s algorithm.
-Inspired by a method commonly employed in digital cartography for coastline simplification, we construct a loss function that does its reverse. [@visvalingam1990douglas]
+Inspired by a method commonly employed in digital cartography for coastline simplification, Visvalingam's algorithm, we construct a loss function that does its reverse. [@visvalingam1990douglas]

+![Line loss visualization.
+We start with 6 points (a) on the function (grey).
+Ignoring the endpoints, the effective area of each point is determined by its associated triangle (b).
+The loss of each interval can be computed by taking the average area of the adjacent triangles.
+Subplots (c) and (d) show the the subsequent time steps.](figures/line_loss.pdf){#fig:line_loss}

 <!-- https://bost.ocks.org/mike/simplify/ -->

 ## A parallelizable adaptive integration algorithm based on cquad